pic

 Who can benefit from TMS?

-Depression tends to respond well to antidepressants and psychotherapy in most cases.
-If you don’t experience improvements from more conventional therapies, your provider might recommend TMS to relieve symptoms like hopelessness, sadness, fatigue, and suicidal thoughts.
+Depending on your health history and the success of your other treatments, your provider might recommend TMS for treatment-resistant depression (TRD); Depression (tends to respond well to antidepressants and psychotherapy in most cases.
+If you don't experience improvements from more conventional therapies, your provider might recommend TMS to relieve symptoms like hopelessness, sadness, fatigue, and suicidal thoughts.

-OCD involves anxiety-driven uncontrolled thoughts called obsessions and compulsions, which are behaviors driven by your thoughts.
+Obsessive-compulsive disorder (OCD) involves anxiety-driven uncontrolled thoughts called obsessions and compulsions, which are behaviors driven by your thoughts.
 The magnetic impulses target parts of the brain responsible for OCD symptoms.

 What should I expect from TMS?